jerhow/AI-medical-image-processor/README.md

 ## Future Enhancements / Roadmap

-* Further refinement of AI models (more data, exploring different model architectures if needed).
+* Further refinement of AI models (more data, additional pathology classifications, exploring different model architectures if needed).
-* Support for additional medical imaging modalities (e.g., MRI, CT).
+* Support for additional medical imaging modalities (e.g., MRI, CT scans, dermatology images).
 * More advanced filtering and querying options for the CSV report.
 * Enhanced UI for reviewing analysis results with more interactivity.
 * Implementation of user accounts and role-based access for the web application.